What Is Childhood Asthma?

-- Turn the compressor on and look for a light mist to come from the nebulizer.
+- Turn the compressor on and watch for a light mist to come from the nebulizer.

-- Put the mouthpiece in your child’s mouth and have them close their lips around it.
+- Put the mask on your child’s face, or put the mouthpiece in their mouth and have them close their lips around it.

-- Have them breathe in until their treatment time is up.
+- Have them breathe in and out until their treatment time is up.

 - Turn the nebulizer off when the medicine is gone.

-- Have your child cough to clear any mucus.
+- Have your child cough to clear out any mucus.

-The latest asthma guidelines have steps for managing asthma in children up to age 4.
-This includes the use of quick-relief medications (like albuterol) for off-and-on asthma symptoms.
-A low dose of an inhaled steroid, cromolyn, or Singulair is the next step up.
-Then the focus shifts from symptom control to disease management.
-If you can control her asthma for at least 3 months, the doctor may lower, or step down, her asthma treatment.
-He’ll talk to you about exact medications and dosages.
+There are guidelines for managing asthma in children up to age 4.
+This includes the use of quick-relief medications (like albuterol) for off-and-on symptoms.
+A low dose of an inhaled steroid, cromolyn, or montelukast (Singulair) is the next step up.
+After age 4, the focus shifts from symptom control to disease management.
+If your child’s asthma is under control for at least 3 months, their doctor may lower their treatment.

-Younger children will probably take inhaled asthma drugs or liquid medications with a nebulizer.
-Older kids may be able to use a metered dose inhaler (MDI) with a spacer.
-A spacer is a chamber that attaches to the MDI and holds the burst of medication.
-This lets your child breathe the medication into her lungs at her own pace.
+Instead of a nebulizer, older kids may be able to use a metered dose inhaler (MDI) with a spacer.
+A spacer is a chamber that attaches to the inhaler and holds the burst of medication.
+This lets your child breathe the medication into their lungs at their own pace.
 To use an inhaler with a spacer:

 - Wash your hands.

-- Prime the inhaler the first time you use it by spraying it 4 times into the air.
+- The first time you use it, prime the inhaler by spraying it 4 times into the air.